 What speed of service might you expect from a cabinet?
 As a rough rule of thumb if the copper wiring from the cabinet to your home is 1km or less you are likely to see up to superfast speeds of 24 Mbps and more.
 If you are up to 2kms away you may see an uplift depending on your current speed - but after that distance service falls away quite sharply.

 Your internet service provider will be able to confirm if you can order the services.

 There are other locations, particularly where there are small numbers of homes, often some distance from each other, which we are not currently able to reach.

 Even where we can’t reach you just now, the project does have a benefit.
 The new fibre backbone will reach deep into the Highlands and Islands and will make finding alternative solutions more likely.

-As technology improves, or further funding phases come through, we will be trying to extend coverage even further than the 84% this project will reach.
+As technology improves, or further funding phases come through, we will be trying to extend coverage even further than the 86% this project contract is now set to reach.

 What Fibre product should business and residential customers potentially expect?